 CBLO: The Cora Based Leveling Osteotomy surgery is the newest way of repairing a torn ACL in the dog.
 It has the advantages of both the TPLO, by leveling the tibial plateau, and the TTA, by moving the patellar tendon forward.
 We belive that this surgery may one-day eclipse the popularity of the TPLO.
 At our clinic, the overall cost of this procedure is $4,800.

 TTA: The tibial tuberosity advancement has been around for over 10 years.
 The idea behind this surgery is to move the patellar tendon forward so that the forces acting on the knee cancel out - the backwards slope of the tibia pushing the femur backwards is counteracted by the patellar tendon pulling the femur forwards.
 The tendon is moved forward by cutting the place it connects to on the tibia and pushing it forward.
 The cut is made in a non-weight bearing area of the bone, and so the recovery tends to be faster and less painful.
 Because this surgery costs the same as the TPLO but has slightly worse results, we currently do not offer this option.

 Extracapsular Technique: Other words for this include lateral fabellar suture, lateral suture stabilization, and "fishing-line technique".
 This surgery has been around for about 40 years.
-This tends to be one of the more common ways to repair an ACL tear because some general practitioners feel comfortable performing it and it tends to be less expensive overall.
+This tends to be one of the more common ways to repair an ACL tear because some general practitioners feel comfortable performing it and it's quicker and less invasive to perform.
 In the past, results have been mixed due to flaws in the nylon implant - causing it to stretch or break.
 We now use a FiberWire implant that doesn't have these flaws, and so the results have been much better.
-This tends to be our recommended surgery in pets under 30lbs.
+This tends to be our recommended surgery in pets under 40lbs.
 The overall cost at our clinic is $1,500.